Yihe-Harry/DSA3101-Group-Project/API/README_temp.md

 ### 🤖 Predict Customer Cluster

-Enter demographic, financial, transaction, and digital engagement data to:
+Enter customer demographic, financial, transaction, and digital engagement data to:

 Predict which customer cluster the individual is most likely to belong to.